Saturday, September 27, 2014

 Ok, yes, I'm a little touchy about this subject.
 I actually lost "friends" when I paid for a puppy.
 I thought my animal community colleges would be happy that I was getting another dog, especially after the devastating loss of Logan.
 Some did, but not everybody.
 Others berated me.
 Belittled me.
 Un-friended me on Facebook.
 (Seriously, I've eaten hamburgers in front of vegetarians and gotten less venom.)
 I ask that you please think of me and Jedi before mindlessly spouting out "Adopt.
 Don't Shop."
 There is a third option.

-and I will be forever grateful to her.
+This guy is from a responsible breeder and I will be forever grateful to her. |

 OK, the rant is over.
 You may now return to your regularly scheduled program. -- K